Kai-Deux/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - 8-James_Bond sets the permission to the file hello as follows:Owner: no permission at all, Group: no permission at all and Other users: all the permissions.

-* Write a script that sets the mode of the file hello the same as olleh’s mode
-* Write a script that sets the mode of the file hello the same as olleh’s mode
+- 9-Write a script that sets the mode of the file hello the same as olleh’s mode